 Third, the ability to transfer Membership Rewards points to airlines at a 1:1 ratio is very valuable.
 I give more examples of how to maximize your point values in my posts on American Express' Platinum Card and Cobalt Card, so read those if you're looking for some inspiration.

 More On The Green Card

-The American Express Green Card stems from the former Choice Card.
+The American Express Green Card replaces the former Choice Card.
 It’s a basic offering in every way, which you can expect for a no-fee product.